 Surveys on politics function the same

 Whether a survey topic is on something political or on something pretty mundane like car insurance, the way a survey works is the same; a company (or a political party for instance) hires a market research firm to gauge the opinions of a group of people (voters in this case) on a particular subject.
 The market research firm then contacts people who may be eligible to take the survey (by tapping into their database of survey takers, or by contacting them by other means), and requests their participation.

 If you’ve never participated in a political survey and would like to voice your opinions in exchange for rewards, the following is a list of survey programs that regularly offer political questionnaires:

 YouGov (US, CA, UK, select EU and APAC countries)

 Political surveys are YouGov’s specialty, as you’ve probably seen their surveys quoted in the media.
 They’re always looking for new members to join their survey panel.

-LEO offers many political surveys (especially to Canadians), and has a panel that has awarded over $20 million to its members.
+LEO offers regular political surveys (especially to Canadians) that can be taken on your computer or using the LEO app, and they’ve awarded over $20 million to their members.